-French coronavirus deaths remains under 100 for seventh day in a row
+French coronavirus deaths remain under 100 for seventh day in a row

 The number of daily confirmed coronavirus infections increased by 403 or 0.3% to 154,591, up on the 211 seen on Monday and 343 on Sunday, but remained below the more than 500 seen on Thursday through Saturday.

+Besides confirmed cases, France also reports probable cases, but these have not been updated in more than a week.

+Adding last week’s probable cases - about 37,000 - to Tuesday’s confirmed cases yields a total of 191,588 cases, putting France in ninth place in the world by that count, behind Spain, Italy and Peru, and ahead of Germany.

-Reporting by Geert De Clercq
+Reporting by Geert De Clercq; Editing by Chizu Nomiyama